ThomasPTurner/BugTracker/README.md

 a global installation of the following is required:

 ``
-npm i pg knex nodemon -g
+npm i pg knex nodemon netlify -g
 ``

 ### Installing